HouCoder/asrock-z370m-pro4-hackintosh/README-EN.md

 To make the integrated Intel UHD 630 work, please follow this tutorial to enable Intel Framebuffer Patching - [Intel Framebuffer patching using WhateverGreen](https://www.insanelymac.com/forum/topic/334899-intel-framebuffer-patching-using-whatevergreen/).

-## Known issues?
+## Known issues

 ### Bluetooth rarely stops working after sleep.

-Reboot bluetooth service with this command: `` $ sudo kill -9 `pgrep bluetoothd` `` - [Restart Bluetooth Daemon on Mac OS X without restarting](https://gist.github.com/nicolasembleton/afc19940da26716f8e90#gistcomment-2636787).
+It happens on real Macs too, reboot bluetooth service with this command: `` $ sudo kill -9 `pgrep bluetoothd` `` - [Restart Bluetooth Daemon on Mac OS X without restarting](https://gist.github.com/nicolasembleton/afc19940da26716f8e90#gistcomment-2636787).

+### No hardware acceleration on Final Cut Pro X

+I have no idea how to prefectly fix it, this post did a great explaination - [Asrock H370M-ITX/ac and getting RX560 or RX580 to work with Intel graphics for full hardware acceleration on Mojave](https://www.insanelymac.com/forum/topic/334913-success-asrock-h370m-itxac-and-getting-rx560-or-rx580-to-work-with-intel-graphics-for-full-hardware-acceleration-on-mojave-and-maybe-high-sierra-10136/), not a big deal for me, I rarely use Final Cut Pro X.

 ## How to upgrade macOS